-For example, group rides where you are drifting and using less energy results in Strava overestimating your actual calories burned.
+For example, group rides where you are drifting and using less energy result in Strava overestimating your actual calories burned.

-Equally so, Strava won’t know if you’re riding straight into a headwind for the majority of your ride.
+Equally so, Strava won’t know if you’re riding straight into a headwind for most of your ride.
 It likely underestimates your calories burned there.